-This is a compilation of responses to some of the most frequently asked questions.
-If you have additional questions you’d like me to answer, you can ask them using this form.
-I’ll try update this page regularly.
+This is a compilation of responses to some of the most frequently asked questions as of January 8, 2015.

 ORIGIN OF MONGABAY